angular-schule/angular-cli-ghpages/README.md

 ## About the 404 page (specific to github pages only)

-The old `github-pages:deploy` command created a `404.html` in the `dist` folder.
+The old `github-pages:deploy` command created a `404.html` file in the `dist` folder.
 This was required to fully support the router [`PathLocationStrategy`](https://angular.io/docs/ts/latest/api/common/index/PathLocationStrategy-class.html).
 Right now you have to copy `index.html` to `404.html` on your own.
 Please submit an [issue](https://github.com/angular-buch/angular-cli-ghpages/issues) if you really want this feature back.

 Example:
 ```sh